dogweather/forkful/content/en/ruby/strings/capitalizing-a-string.md

 ---
 date: 2024-02-03 19:02:29.358527-07:00
 description: "Capitalizing a string usually means converting the\
   \ first character of a string to uppercase and the rest to lowercase.
-Programmers\
-  \ do\u2026"
+But sometimes\u2026"
 lastmod: '2024-03-25'
 model: gpt-4-0125-preview
 summary: "Capitalizing a string usually means converting the first\
   \ character of a string to uppercase and the rest to lowercase.
-Programmers do\u2026"
+But sometimes\u2026"
 title: Capitalizing a string
 changelog:
 - 2024-03-25, dogweather, edited and tested